sid-kailasa/hyprland-dots/README.md

 ## Rofi
 - The original configuration is from adi1090x/rofi, just modified to suit my own needs.
 ## swaync
-- The theme is from catpuccin swaync
+- The theme is from catpuccin/swaync, again with just the colors modified.